openpathsampling/openpathsampling/docs/topics/how_use.rst

 *David W.H.
 Swenson*

-Usually these docs are written in the plural, and usually there isn't a specific byline for it.
+Usually these docs don't have a byline, and they're usually written in the plural "we."
 That's because most things in the docs are just facts, and are obviously agreed by all authors.
 However, this is about the specific workflow that *I* like to use, and others may have different opinions.
 That said, when I develop OPS, it is with my workflow in mind.
 So this workflow is particularly well-supported.

 The essence of my workflow is based on the idea of splitting the simulation intro three stages: (1) setup; (2) sampling; and (3) analysis.
 In my